HovKlan-DH/MyFirstM2M/README.md

 * Run \build_new_bitstream.sh to build new bitstream

 Requirements:
-* Vivado 2022.2 installed - I have my setup in Sub-system for Linux in Windows
+* Vivado 2022.2 installed - I have my setup in "Subsystem for Linux" in Windows

 ===